Justin01Wu/WebApp/jersey2/Api_tips.md

 		+ sample: ContractApi.updateContract
 		+ In this way, it can test most of function without change the real data.
 		+ It means the test cases can run for ever on the same data.
-	+ Use @exteralApi to mark an api when it will be called from outside
+	+ Use @exteralApi to mark an API when it will be called from outside
-1. Sometimes, we can add extra fields on api for troubleshooting or integration testing, for example:
+1. Sometimes, we can add extra fields on API for troubleshooting or integration testing, for example:
 	+ You can add sequence Id or updated date to test if a record was updated properly in previous step
 	+ sample:

 ## Jackson
-Jackson is the main framework for Java Object Json mapping, So we discuss mainly on it:
+Jackson is the main framework for Java Object JSON mapping, So we discuss mainly on it:

 + @JsonIgnore can't be overwrote, sub class has to use another method to get it back:
 ```java